 2170 Anderson Road

-A 12-hectare (30-acre) farm nestled in the heart of the Capital Greenbelt, featuring organically grown fresh vegetables, herbs, free-range chicken eggs and a market stand in the summer.
-CSA members can choose from a variety of produce when they pick up their basket.
+Urban Edge Farm is a 12-hectare (30-acre) farm nestled in the heart of the Capital Greenbelt.
+It features organically-grown fresh vegetables and herbs, free-range chicken eggs and a market stand in the summer.
+You can choose from a variety of produce when you pick up your basket.

 - What?
 Fresh vegetables, herbs, free-range chicken eggs and kombucha

 - When?
-Weekly baskets, July until September (10 baskets)
+Weekly baskets, mid-July until September (10 baskets)

 - When?
-Weekly or biweekly boxes, June until October (9 or 18 boxes)
+Weekly boxes, July to October (14 boxes)